 (Photo by Warner Bros.)

 Thanks to the way Tolkien mapped out the longevity of certain characters, there are a handful of well-known Lord of the Rings figures around to witness the events of the Second Age and the Fall of Númenor.
-Though there’s no word on if Jackson will be involved or whether any of the director’s actors will reprise their roles, the Second Age setting allows room for some familiar characters.
+Though nothing indicates any of the film series’ actors will reprise their roles, the Second Age setting allows room for some familiar characters.

 Elrond Half-elven (played by Hugo Weaving in Jackson’s films), as his name implies, is a direct descendant of the First Age unions between Men and Elves who chose the fate of Elves.
 It makes him directly related to the kings of Númenor.
 During this time, he and Gil-Galad, the High Elven king in Middle-earth, had their own problems with Sauron.
 They saw the Númenóreans as allies — at least, until Sauron corrupted the seafarers.
 Nonetheless, it is possible we will see Elrond implore the Númenóreans to restore their ties with the Valar.